-There is no conclusive evidence showing that caffeine in tea is harmful.
-In fact, many studies point to the many health benefits of tea caffeine, which is different than coffee.
+There is no conclusive evidence showing that moderate consumption of caffeine is harmful.
+In fact, many studies point to the many health benefits of the caffeine found in tea, which has a different effect on the body than the caffeine in coffee.

 If you're worried about the caffeine content in our black, green and white teas, you might be interested to know that tea contains an amino acid called l-theanine, which supports a calm and focused state, helping to counteract any of the "jitters" or crashes you might associate with caffeine, especially if you are a coffee drinker.